 - Now pour water into the pot

-- Add potatoes and sweet potatoes and let it simmer
+- Add potatoes and sweet potatoes as well as pepper and let it simmer

 - Add caraway, marjoram and salt/pepper